mesosphere/marathon/docs/docs/command-line-flags.md

     The timeout for preparing the Marathon instance when elected as leader.
 * <span class="label label-default">v0.14.1</span> `--http_event_callback_slow_consumer_timeout` (Optional.
 Default: 10 seconds):
     A http event callback consumer is considered slow, if the delivery takes longer than this timeout.
+* <span class="label label-default">v0.15.1</span> `--task_lost_expunge_gc` (Optional.
+Default: 24 hours):
+    This is the length of time in milliseconds, until a lost task is garbage collected and expunged from the task tracker and task repository.
+* <span class="label label-default">v0.15.1</span> `--task_lost_expunge_initial_delay` (Optional.
+Default: 5 minutes):
+    This is the length of time, in milliseconds, before Marathon begins to periodically perform task expunge gc operations
+* <span class="label label-default">v0.15.1</span> `--task_lost_expunge_interval` (Optional.
+Default: 1 hour):
+    This is the length of time in milliseconds, for lost task gc operations.

 ## Tuning Flags for Offer Matching/Launching Tasks

 Mesos frequently sends resource offers to Marathon (and all other frameworks).
 Each offer will represent the